-- Blue Cross Mission volunteers meet once per month to make bandages from old clean sheets for Missions in Nicaragua.
+- Blue Cross Mission volunteers meet once per month to make rosaries for missions.

 - This once a month event, individuals are needed to pick up donuts, set up coffee and juice, and clean up.

 - Are volunteers who are assigned to a team of individuals that would staff our parish funeral breakfasts or brunches.

 - Parish volunteers bring patients of the Safire Rehabilitation of the Northtowns Nursing Home to the 3rd floor meeting room for a monthly Mass at this facility.

 - The role of Parish Historian is to record important events in the parish and add them to the existing history.
 This is one whose role is vital to the ongoing history and development of Blessed Sacrament Church.